 - Sleep tips - These tips contain suggestions and educational content to help improve your sleep.

-- Recommended schedule - After 14 days of consecutive sleep tracking, you’ll receive a personalized recommendation for when to go to bed and when to wake up.
+- Recommended schedule - After 14 days of consecutive sleep tracking, you’ll receive a personalized recommendation for when to go to bed and wake up.
 Updating your schedule could help improve your sleep.